 In comparison to other cars in this class the Avensis boasts a pretty spacious load area.
 In the boot there is 509 litres of space and dedicated one touch controls allow the rear seats to fold down for a maximum of 1,320 litres.

-Getting CO2 emissions to under 120g/km has big implications for company car drivers so Toyota has worked hard to get emissions in the 2.0-litre diesel engine down from 139g/km to 119g/km.
-The petrol engines both emit over 150g/km and the larger 2.2-litre diesel is nowhere near as fuel-efficient either.
+Getting CO2 emissions to under 120g/km has big implications for company car drivers so Toyota has worked hard to get the 2.0-litre diesel engine down from 139g/km to 119g/km.
+However, a few years on, the 62.8mpg combined fuel economy is some way behind the class best.